 The University's Office of Financial Aid, (2011 Student Activities Building, Ann Arbor, Michigan 48109-1316; 734/763-6600; email: firstname.lastname@example.org) offers numerous resources for students and families considering the U-M. The aid programs available through the Office of Financial Aid include grants, college work-study, a variety of loan programs, and some scholarships.
 We strongly encourage all families to apply for need-based financial aid; do so as soon as possible after January 1.
 Application can be made by completing the Free Application for Federal Student Aid (FAFSA) form, and information regarding the FAFSA can be obtained at www.fafsa.ed.gov.
 Information about these programs and the application process is included in the Undergraduate Admissions Viewbook available on their website (www.admissions.umich.edu).

-The School of Music, Theatre & Dance also offers a wide variety of scholarships for undergraduates to encourage and reward excellence and to enable especially promising students to attend the School of Music, Theatre & Dance.
-Students will be considered for merit-based scholarship if they submit the application by December 1 and complete the audition/interview process no later than the February 15, 2013 scholarship deadline.
+The School of Music, Theatre & Dance also offers a wide variety of scholarships for undergraduates to encourage and reward excellence and to enable especially promising students to attend the SMTD.
+Students will be considered for merit-based scholarship if they apply by December 1 and complete the audition/interview process no later than the February 27 scholarship deadline.
 (Please note that there is an earlier deadline for recorded auditions.)

 Scholarship decisions are based on a combination of the student’s artistic and academic merits in combination with the financial need of the student as indicated by the FAFSA and CSS Profile.
-Currently, we are unable to award scholarships to all who apply, yet we make every effort to assist as many students as possible.
+While we are unable to award scholarships to all who apply, we make every effort to assist as many students as possible.
 Currently, nearly 50% of our undergraduates are receiving scholarship support.

 We do not require students to supply their own computers, but many students do prefer to purchase one.
 For more information about computers, software and other equipment, please refer to our Technology page.